 If you could know the day you will die, would you want to?
 And if you did know, how would that affect you?
 In 1969, the four teenage Gold children sneak out to have their fortunes told by a fortune-teller without realizing how that one encounter will affect the rest of their lives.
 Exploring the line between fate and free will, The Immortalists is an intriguing novel that will have you question your destiny.
 Content warning: the tale of the youngest brother is rather sexually explicit in sections.
 Read more →

 One of Amazon’s bestselling books of 2018, Circe has been getting a ton of buzz this year.
 In this retelling of the Greek myth, Circe, the daughter of the sun god, feels out of place among the gods of Olympus.
-Yet, among the mortals she has magical powers of witchcraft.
-Banished by Zeus, Circe must decided where she belongs – with the gods of her birth or the mortals she’s come to live among.
+Yet, among mortals, she has magical powers of witchcraft.
+Banished by Zeus, Circe must decide where she belongs – with the gods of her birth or the mortals she’s come to live among.
 An intriguing premise and the perfect book for anyone who loves stories that give a different take on classic tales.
 Read more →

 For years, Kya Clark has survived alone in the marshes of the North Carolina coast.
 Dubbed “The Marsh Girl” by the locals, she was abandoned by her family and has been raised by nature itself.
 Now, as she comes of age, she begins to yearn for something more than her loneliness – maybe even a connection with the locals.
 An exquisitely written tale that quickly became one of 2018’s bestselling books, Where the Crawdads Sing is one of this year’s must-reads.
 Read more →

 If you are looking for an exciting new thriller, try Greer Hendricks and Sarah Pekkanen’s tale The Wife Between Us.
-As the book jacket notes, from the beginning you will assume you are reading a book about a jealous ex-wife obsessed with her replacement.
+As the book jacket notes, from the beginning, you will assume you are reading a book about a jealous ex-wife obsessed with her replacement.
 But appearances can be deceiving.
 We haven’t read this one yet, but it was among Amazon’s bestselling books of 2018 so we knew it belonged on our list of the best books of 2018.
 Read more →

 Considered one of the best audiobooks of the year, Tommy Orange’s debut novel tells of the lives of urban Native Americans.
 Centered around the Big Oakland Powwow, There There peeks into the lives of twelve characters as each is drawn by their Native American heritage to visit the Powwow.
-Orange delivers a striking look at many of the issues that have plagued so many Native Americans – alcoholism, addiction, suicide and abuse – as well as topics more specific to them.
-If you’ve never listened to a full cast audiobook, you definitely should give this book a try.
+Orange delivers a striking look at many of the issues that have plagued so many Native Americans – alcoholism, addiction, suicide, and abuse – as well as topics more specific to them.
+If you’ve never listened to a full-cast audiobook, you definitely should give this book a try.
 Read more →

 Best Books 2018 Nonfiction

-There is really no excuse to not read Tara Westover’s spectacular memoir.
+There is no excuse to not read Tara Westover’s spectacular memoir.
 In our opinion, Educated is simply the best nonfiction book of 2018.
 Westover grew up in the rural mountains of Idaho with no formal education.
 Despite her extremist survivalist parents and violent older brother, Westover managed to make her way into college, eventually earning a PhD.
 Her amazing determination is inspiring while the circumstances of her childhood are incredibly sad.
 Definitely one book that will stay with you for a long time.
 Read more →

 For over a decade, a violent serial rapist plagued Northern California and then went on to commit 10 sadistic murders, never to be caught.
 30 years later, journalist Michelle McNamara took on the cold case, obsessively determined to find the Golden State Killer.
 Posthumously published two years after her death, I’ll Be Gone in the Dark is McNamara’s masterpiece of her search for the truth.
 Even more fascinating, only two months after this book was published, a suspect was formally charged in the murders.
 Read more →

-One of the most popular books of 2018, Rachel Hollis’s motivational book Girl, Wash Your Face, seems to be one of the most talked about books of the year.
+One of the most popular books of 2018, Rachel Hollis’s motivational book Girl, Wash Your Face, seems to be one of the most talked-about books of the year.
 Honestly, Hollis’s writing seems to provoke extreme reactions – you’ll either love it or hate it.
 Honestly, Rachael loved it.
 It was just what she needed to hear at the time.
 Jaclyn did not.
 If you ever feel like you aren’t enough or tend to be too hard on yourself, give this book a try.
 Read more →

 We can’t begin to describe how incredible this book is.
 Instead of telling you her life story, Maggie O’Farrell gives you glimpses into her life through separate incidents where she brushed against death, which has occurred surprisingly often.
-From a childhood illness to near fatal accidents to miscarriage, O’Farrell gives you such an intriguing look not just at how she has almost died, but more importantly how she has lived.
+From a childhood illness to near-fatal accidents to miscarriage, O’Farrell gives you such an intriguing look not just at how she has almost died, but more importantly how she has lived.
 If you only read one book on this list, we suggest you pick this one.
 Read more →

 Young Adult Releases 2018

-Holly Black (author of the Spiderwick Chronicles) kicked of 2018’s best young adult books with The Cruel Prince, a book destined to develop a huge fandom.
+Holly Black (author of the Spiderwick Chronicles) kicked off 2018’s best young adult books with The Cruel Prince, a book destined to develop a huge fandom.
 Stolen away by her parents’ murderer, twin sisters Jude and Taryn are raised among the magical folk of the fairy world.
 Being a mere mortal, Jude suffers under the senseless cruelty of the other young adults – especially the cruel Prince Cardan.
 Now, with the King of the Faeries abdicating his throne for one of his children, Jude is swept up into the complicated intrigue of court life.
 For its political machinations and young adult drama, The Cruel Prince is the perfect example of young adult fiction in 2018’s best books.
 Read more →

 The book world was abuzz this year with excitement for this fantasy Young Adult novel, and rightfully so.
 Zélie Adebola watched as a ruthless king ordered the death of her mother and all the other maji in an effort to rid the world of magic.
-With one last chance Zélie must use the help of a rogue princess to restore magic before the crown prince manages to eradicate magic for good.
+With one last chance, Zélie must use the help of a rogue princess to restore magic before the crown prince manages to eradicate magic for good.
 Beautifully blending Nigerian mythology, symbols from the Yoruba religion, and young adult fantasy, Tomi Adeyemi shines in her debut novel.
 Read more →

 Among the most anticipated book releases this fall would have to have been the seventh and last book in Sarah J. Maas’s Throne of Glass series.
 Aelin Galathynius has gone from slave to assassin to queen and now must fight to the last.
 As the final battle approaches, the fates of your favorite characters are revealed.
 For all you Throne of Glass lovers, you are sure to agree that Kingdom of Ash was one of the most hyped new novels.
-If, like us, you haven’t tested the series yet, there is no better time than now to pick up Throne of Glass, the first book in the series.
+If, like me, you haven’t tested the series yet, there is no better time than now to pick up Throne of Glass, the first book in the series.
 Read more →

 So many of our favorite authors had new books out this fall that we aren’t sure where to begin.
 But no list of the 2018’s best novels would be complete without Markus Zusak’s latest novel.
 The five Dunbar boys are a (mostly) united force against the world.
 When they discover the secret behind their dad’s disappearance, can Clay build a bridge to overcome the past?
-From the description, I’m not really sure what this books is about, but we can’t tell you how much we loved The Book Thief, so we hope his newest book can measure up.
+From the description, I’m not sure what this book is about, but we can’t tell you how much we loved The Book Thief, so we hope his newest book can measure up.
 Read more →

 Share This Post: